Menu

 BOARD TERM AND MEETING SCHEDULE

-Board members serve a two-year term and will meet monthly as follows:
+Board members serve a two-year term and will meet on a regularly scheduled basis as follows:

-Additional meetings (i.e. committee, or special circumstance) may be scheduled with advance notice.
-As active Board member, participation is critical to the success of the Association.
-It is expected that each Board member will participate in no less than nine (9) of the eleven (11) annual Board meetings in order to maintain their position on the Board.
-Individual participation is subject to review by the Executive Board.
+Additional meetings (i.e committee, or special circumstance) may be scheduled with advance notice.
+As active Board member participation is critical to the success of the Association, it is expected that each Board member will participate in no less than nine (9) of the eleven (11) annual Board meetings in order to maintain their position on the Board.

 CONNECT